The Ultimate Guide to Colour Psychology in Branding

-Anyone who is considering localisation of websites and marketing materials in other parts of the world should conduct research and consider colour changes based on those cultures.
+Anyone who is considering localisation of websites and marketing materials in other parts of the world should conduct research and review colour changes based on those cultures.

 General Tips in the Use of Colour Psychology

-Check out the Dollar Shave Club site, for example.
+Check out the Dollar Shave Club, for example.